-- 21.1.
+21.1.
 Any facility, including any hospital, skilled nursing facility, intermediate nursing facility, personal care home, jail, correctional institution, emergency organization, clinic or any other place which is responsible to administer drugs to in-patients or out-patients which, may or may not, hold a permit from this Board to operate a pharmacy, shall have a permit to handle controlled substances on hand at the facility.
-A practitioner whose office is his or her primary place of practice is not required to obtain a permit for the office but shall obtain a permit for any satellite offices or clinics with controlled substances on the premises. - 21.2.
+A practitioner whose office is his or her primary place of practice is not required to obtain a permit for the office but shall obtain a permit for any satellite offices or clinics with controlled substances on the premises.

+21.2.
 The Board shall issue a controlled substance permit to those persons required by W. Va.
-Code §§60A-3-301, 302 to possess a permit. - 21.3.
-Fees -The fees for a controlled substance permit are as follows unless changed by statute:
+Code §§60A-3-301, 302 to possess a permit.

+21.3.
+Fees - The fees for a controlled substance permit are as follows unless changed by statute:

+21.3.1.
+Manufacturer and wholesaler

+21.3.2.
+Hospital or Clinic\$50.00

 21.3.3.
-Extended care facility or nursing home \$25.00 21.3.4.
-Non-government training institution \$25.00 21.3.5.
-Non-government researcher \$25.00 21.3.6.
-Pharmacy 21.3.7.
-Non-government jails and correctional facilities \$25.00 21.3.8.
-Non-government rescue or emergency squads \$25.00 21.3.9.
-Non-government humane societies \$25.00 21.3.10.
-All government agencies or employees are event from paying the fe
+Extended care facility or nursing home

+21.3.4.
+Non-government training institution

+21.3.5.
+Non-government researcher

+21.3.6.
+Pharmacy\$10.00

+21.3.7.
+Non-government jails and correctional facilities \$25.00

+21.3.8.
+Non-government rescue or emergency squads \$25.00

+21.3.9.
+Non-government humane societies\$25.00